edemaine/kadira-compose/README.md

 The Dockerification of open-source Kadira was originally done by [Vlad Holubiev](https://github.com/vladgolubev/), as described in [this Meteor forum post](https://forums.meteor.com/t/running-a-own-kadira-instance-update-now-with-a-guide/35938/34).
-What I've added here is `https` access to kadira-engine (via nginx-proxy), and a built-in Mongo server instead of relying on an external service like mlab.com.
+What I've added here is:
+* `https` access to kadira-engine (via nginx-proxy)
+* built-in Mongo server instead of relying on an external service like mlab.com
+* cron job to clear out old database entries (see below)

 Unfortunately, because of the way letsencrypt-nginx-proxy-companion works, I need ports 80 and 443 to point to kadira-engine instead of kadira-ui.